• Skip to primary navigation

 • Oyster crackers: Crumbled Saltines also work perfectly well.

 The reason for the even consistency of this chili is the unusual technique used for cooking the ground meat.
-Instead of frying, the ground beef is boiled in broth or water.
+Instead of frying, the ground beef is boiled in broth.
 As the meat cooks, a meat masher is used to break it up, creating even, finely-crumbled ground beef.
 (This is the same technique we use to make Coney Island sauce.)

 Collage (1) Fresh ground beef distributed on bottom of large cast iron skillet, and (2) beef cooked in skillet.

-Add onions, tomato sauce, apple cider vinegar, Worcestershire sauce, garlic, brown sugar, chili powder, cocoa powder, ground cinnamon, cayenne (or hot paprika), salt, cumin, allspice, cloves, and nutmeg.
+3. Add flavor: Stir in onions, tomato sauce, apple cider vinegar, Worcestershire sauce, garlic, brown sugar, chili powder, cocoa, cinnamon, cayenne, salt, cumin, allspice, cloves, and nutmeg.
+Add remaining broth and 2 cups water.

 Collage: Top view of spices and other ingredients in large enamel Dutch oven.

-(5) Simmer over LOW-LOW heat, stirring at least every 15 minutes, for about 3 hours.
-Add more water if needed to keep chili from burning.
+4. Simmer low: Cook over very low heat, stirring every 15-20 minutes, for 3 hours.
+Add water as needed to prevent burning.
 Season to taste.

-When it is done simmering, this chili will be a little soupier than the Tex-Mex or Cal-Mex chilis you may be used to.
+When Cincinnati Chili is done simmering, it will be a little soupier than the Tex-Mex or Cal-Mex chilis you may be used to.
 It will thicken some over time.

 Top view of chili cooking in large enamel cast iron Dutch oven.

-• Cocoa powder: You can substitute half of an unsweetened baking chocolate square (1 ounce) for the cocoa powder.
+• Cocoa: You can substitute half of an unsweetened baking chocolate square (1 ounce) for the cocoa powder.

-• Cayenne: You can use ¼ - 1 teaspoon hot paprika or ½ - 1 teaspoon red pepper flakes in place of the cayenne.
+• Cayenne: Swap for ¼-1 teaspoon hot paprika or ½-1 teaspoon red pepper flakes.
 (If you don't like much spice, you can just leave it out.)

 There are many well-known hyper-local variations made famous by Cincinnati restaurants; including Empress Chili, Gold Star Chili, Dixie Chili, and Skyline Chili.